FAKE HISTORY, ACADEMIC FRAUD

 PAGE 171 Conclusion

-It is not likely and certainly not probable that A. H. Boyd photographed prisoners at Port Arthur in 1873-4.
+> It is not remotely likely and certainly not possible let alone “probable” that A. H. Boyd photographed prisoners at Port Arthur in 1873-4.
 The proposition is a fantasy spin for tourists, nothing more.
 Clark should be warned that if she keeps telling this story, she risks making a terrible fool of herself and those she corrals as supports (her cohort of deviants), and that if she keeps up the personal abuse directed at Dr. Kerry Williams, she is liable to process in civil action.

 PAGE 173 Chapter 6:

-Image caption: Again, no NLA ctalogue number.
-The repro is terrible.
-Fancy, a thesis about photos and the repros are rubbish, all four of them in a document of more than 300 pages.
+> Image caption: Again, no NLA catalogue number.
+The reproduction is terrible.
+Fancy, a thesis about photos and the reproductions are rubbish, all four of them in a document of more than 300 pages.

 PAGE 246 Chapter 8:

-Image caption: Another poorly captioned image intended to deceive. no NLA call no. or catalogue no., no information about the prisoner etc.
+> Image caption: Another poorly captioned image intended to deceive.
+No NLA call no, no catalogue no., no information about the prisoner etc.

 PAGE 320 CONCLUSION: